facebookresearch/differentiable-robot-model/README.md

 ## Testing
 running `pytest` in the top-level folder will run our differentiable robot model tests, which compare computations against pybullet.

-## Documentation
-It was created using Sphinx to automatically generate readable documentation from docstrings.
-Simply call `make html` inside `./docs` to regenerate docs.

 ## Code Contribution